Deborah Russell

 Around 2450 BC, another new complex from Continental Europe appeared in Britain and Ireland, the Beaker phenomenon, bringing with it the knowledge and skills of metallurgy and metal working, and thereby revolutionising the production of tools, weaponry and adornments.
 Opinions vary as to the extent to which the social, economic and political restructuring seen across the British Isles in the Late Neolithic are attributable to its arrival and the timing and tempo of the changes does not appear to have been consistent across all regions.

-Caithness, despite being in close proximity to Orkney and sharing the same geological flagstone formations, has no impressive Neolithic megalithic structures, other than the chambered cairns, and its native monuments, such as the 'minilith' stone settings, and other potential early prehistoric sites have been overlooked.
-Nor has there been much commercial development except for wind farms.
-Our knowledge about the Neolithic in Caithness is limited to excavations of chambered cairns so is therefore both underinformed and skewed.
+Caithness, despite being in close proximity to Orkney and sharing the same geological flagstone formations, has no impressive Neolithic megalithic structures apart from the chambered cairns, and its other early prehistoric monuments, such as the 'minilith' stone settings, have been overlooked.
+Little commercial development, and hence minimal related archaeological excavation, has taken place except for wind farms, plus considerable evidence is thought to be hidden under the extensive peat cover.
+Thus our knowledge about the Neolithic and Early Bronze Age in Caithness is both underinformed and skewed toward evidence from cairns.

-Having compared the Neolithic-Early Bronze Age transition in the Northern and Western Isles for my Master's dissertation, my curiosity was peeked by the lack of information on what was happening in Caithness at this time, despite it only being a boat ride across the Pentland Firth from Orkney.
-The early prehistory of this most northerly point of the British mainland deserves better attention and so my research will address the following issues in an attempt to fill in some of the gaps in our knowledge:
+Having compared the Neolithic-Early Bronze Age transition in the Northern and Western Isles for my Master's dissertation, my curiosity was piqued by the lack of information about what was happening in Caithness at this time, despite it being visible across the Pentland Firth from Orkney.
+The early prehistory of this most northerly point of the British mainland deserves more attention and so my research will address the following issues in an attempt to fill in some of the gaps in our knowledge:

 Additional Information